jdhollis/pipeline-example/README.md

-# Pipeline Example
+# pipeline-example

-An example of a multi-account automated deployment pipeline.
+An example of a multi-account automated deployment pipeline using CodePipeline and Terraform.